BerenMillidge/FEP_Active_Inference_Papers/README.md

 # FEP and Active Inference Paper Repository
 This repository provides a list of papers that I believe are interesting and influential on the Free-Energy-Principle, or in Active Inference.
-If you believe I have missed any papers, please contact me or make a pull request with the information about the paper.
+If you believe I have missed any papers, please contact me at *beren@millidge.name* or make a pull request with the information about the paper.
 I will be happy to include it.

 ## FEP Outline
 This list is of papers focused specifically on the abstract mathematical formulation of the Free-Energy-Principle (FEP).
 The FEP is a theory which tries to determine the behaviours a non-equilibrium thermodynamical system *must* exhibit if it is to maintain itself as a separate entity over time.
 It argues that any such system must minimize a quantity called the free energy and that, over the course of this minimisation, behaviour much like action and perception must emerge.